w3f/polkadot-spec/README.md

 For more details please refer [README.md](./polkadot-host-spec/README.md) to the specification.

-## Polkadot Host Conformance Tests
+## Polkadot Protocol Conformance Testsuite

 The `test/` directory contains tests of different components for the different implementations of the Polkadot protocol.

-This ensures that the different implementations behave the same and produce the identical output.
+This ensures that the different implementations behave the same and produce identical output, which is the necessary basis for the interoperability of all Polkadot clients.

 For more details plese see the [README.md](./test/README.md) of the testsuite.